-SEM Analysis

-SEM is a convenient technique to study the microstructure of thin films.
+SEM Analysis SEM is a convenient technique to study the microstructure of thin films.
 Figure 2 shows the surface morphology of ZnS thin films as deposited at room temperature observed by SEM.
 From the micrographs, it is observed that the as-deposited films are not uniform throughout all the regions but the films are without any void, pinhole or cracks and they cover the substrates well.
 From the figure, it is clearly observed that the small grains engaged in a fibrous-like structure.
-The energy dispersive X-ray (EDAX) analysis was used to determine the percentage of zinc and sulfur present in the deposited ZnS film.

-Fig 2 SEM & EDAX of as prepared ZnS thin film
+Fig 2 SEM Micrograph of as prepared ZnS thin film